Gain new skills & get a headstart on your career!

 Question: I already have experience with audio production.
 What WAM Academy courses should I register for?

 Answer: Great!
 We would love to have you join our more advanced classes.
-Contact our team at education@womensaudiomission.org to assess which courses will be most appropriate for your level of expertise. to assess which courses will be most appropriate for your level of expertise.
-You can register for WAM Academy Level II with the instructor’s permission.
+Contact our team at education@womensaudiomission.org to assess which courses will be most appropriate for your level of expertise.
+You can register for WAM Academy Level 2 with the instructor’s permission.
 Also, consider applying for WAM’s internship program, which has lots of hands-on experience, industry connections, and offers a more intensive 3 month learning curriculum.